 “Works of Antoni Gaudi,” including La Sagrada Familia.

 Day 13: Barcelona

-Join an excursion to the mountain Montserrat, which is home to the Benedictine monastery of Santa Maria de Montserrat, located about 30 miles from Barcelona.
+Join an excursion to the mountain Montserrat, home to the Benedictine monastery of Santa Maria de Montserrat, located about 30 miles from Barcelona.
 Once there, you’ll ride a scenic funicular to the top of the mountain and experience an indescribable view of the Catalonia landscape.
-The monastery, officially founded in 1025, soon began to receive pilgrims and visitors who contributed to the spread of stories of miracles and wonders performed by the Virgin Mary.
+The monastery, officially founded in 1025, soon began to receive pilgrims and visitors who contributed to spreading stories of miracles and wonders performed by the Virgin Mary.
 The whole of Montserrat is built around facilitating the worship of the Black Madonna in the Basilica.
-While here, you’ll see the famous Black Madonna sculpture, which sits at the back of the church, above the altar area.
-The stairway leading to the statue, plus the room and altar in which the statue sits are ornate, golden and pay tribute to the wonder that is the Virgin herself
+While here, see the famous Black Madonna sculpture, which sits at the back of the church, above the altar area.
+The stairway leading to the statue, plus the room and altar in which the statue sits, are ornate, golden, and pay tribute to the wonder that is the Virgin herself.

 Day 14: Barcelona

 Bid farewell to Barcelona and prepare for your homeward flight.